 Summer Undergraduate Research Program

 The Summer Undergraduate Research Program (SURP) is a 10-week internship that provides undergraduates with valuable research and professional development experience under the guidance of UVA Faculty conducting education research.
-This internship program is designed to encourage students from groups traditionally underrepresented in the field of education research to pursue graduate study and consider careers in academic, policy, or research organizations.
+This internship program is designed to encourage undergraduates students to pursue graduate study and consider careers in academic, policy, or research organizations.
 Interns will work on research focusing on schools, classrooms, and other settings as contexts critical to child and adolescent development.
 They will also participate in developmental workshops and meetings, and present at a research conference.

 SURP is an 10-week full-time program.
 Interns will spend 8 weeks in Charlottesville as well as participate in a week of pre- and post- internship work prior to arriving and after completion of the program.
 Interns spend the entirety of June and July in Charlottesville, and must be able to commit to the full 10 weeks of the program (including weekends).

 - To strengthen the skills needed to successfully complete a doctoral program in education research

 - To diversify and broaden the range of perspectives within the field of education research

 - To attract the most competitive, diverse group of students to the Curry School of Education graduate programs, like Education Psychology-Applied Development Science (M.Ed. & Ph.D.), Education Policy, and Research Statistics and Evaluation.

 Former SURP participants have gone on to pursue graduate programs in applied developmental and educational psychology, public policy, applied behavior analysis, urban education, school psychology, higher education, and mental health counseling.
 Additionally, we have graduates working across the country at research labs, public schools, research and policy institutes and the Peace Corps.